Book A Medical Consultation

 The type of ptosis surgery employed depends largely on what needs to be addressed in each patient.

-Where more work is required (ie. more complex and longer surgery, especially in cosmetic cases) where additional blepharoplasty work may be included or where previous surgery has been performed, the ptosis surgery cost will be higher.
+Where more work is required (ie. more complex and longer surgery) or where previous surgery or surgeries have been performed, the ptosis surgery cost will be higher to reflect the level of difficulty and the time needed to address the problem.

-Nevertheless, at Ava Eye Clinic, ptosis repair surgery costs are kept at reasonable and manageable levels.
+Nevertheless, at Ava Eye Clinic, we aim to keep ptosis repair surgery costs at reasonable and manageable levels.

-Where the extent of ptosis meets the criteria for medical cases, eligible patients can look forward to claiming the full amount from their medical insurance or Medisave.
+Where the extent of ptosis meets the criteria for medical cases, eligible patients can look forward to claiming the full amount from their medical insurance and/or Medisave.